tarsisazevedo/dotfiles/README.markdown

-#Francisco Souza bashfiles

-##Why .bashrc and .bash_profile?
+#Personal bash files

-I use bash_profile on Mac OS X and bashrc on Linux.
+Currently used on a OS X Lion system.